-- Installing the control head (choosing either gimbal or in-dash mounting) - Installing the transducer (choosing either the transom mount, inside the hull mount, or trolling motor mounting method) - Installing the GPS Receiver - Installing the Temperature Probe Accessory - Testing the complete installation and locking the transducer position.
+- Installing the control head (choosing either gimbal or in-dash mounting) - Installing the transducer (choosing either the transom mount or trolling motor mounting method) - Installing the GPS Receiver (if included) - Installing the Speed accessory (if included) - Testing the complete installation and locking the transducer position.

-The supplied Humminbird® transducer uses a two piece kick-up mounting bracket.
-In addition, you will need to install the included GPS antenna and the included Temperature Probe accessory.
+The supplied Humminbird[®] transducer uses a two piece kick-up mounting bracket.
+In addition, if you purchased a 987c SI Combo model, you will want to install the included GPS antenna.

 NOTE: Accessories may require a separate purchase.
-You can visit our website at www.humminbird.com to order these accessories online or contact our Customer Resource Center at 1-800-633-1468.
+You can visit our website at www.humminbird.com to order these accessories online or contact our Customer Resource Center at 1:800-633-1468.